KBNLresearch/ipmlab/doc/userGuide.md

 * *PPN* is the PPN that is associated with the carrier (here: *155658050*).
 * Leave *Volume number* at the default value of *1* (the assignment of volume numbers and how they are related to carrier type is explained further below).

 Now press the *Submit* button.
-Iromlab now tries to look up up the entered *PPN* in the catalogue.
+Ipmlab now tries to look up up the entered *PPN* in the catalogue.
 If a matching record is found it will display the corresponding title, and ask for confirmation:

 ![](./img/iromConfirmTitle.png)